History last updated 03.04.13

 Jack and Carol were surprised to find that people knew only a few basic ballroom steps, so they started teaching a different dance every night.
 Jack and Carol sought out other dance loving couples.
 Tom and Dorothy Newton responded to their ad seeking dancers and joined Jack and Carol in giving dance instructions.
 Christine and Ted Box joined.
 They quickly mastered the steps and began instructing along with Jack, Carol, Dorothy and Tom.
 Georgia Ireland also joined early on, and brought her love of music and dance every week.
 (She passed away in 2009.)

 Meanwhile, Tom Carberry and Janet Holladay joined, and became the group’s swing and jive masters.
 Janet, an avid dancer, keeps track of, and particpates in almost all the dance events on the island.
 Tom Carberry teaches dancing at the Community Education.
 Harriet Bernstein, another dance afficianado, joined the group in 1999 as the West Coast Swing expert, and helped initiate the 6- 7:00 PM Swing hour, which became very popular.
 Leslie Stark, our man of the arts, and his wife, Myra joined the bandwagon.
-Leslie finds time between his directing and acting, to do tango steps with Myra.
+Leslie found time between his directing and acting, to do tango steps with Myra.

-Since 2008, there have been three marriages of dancing couples from Ballroom Dance: Christine and Tim Mac Lean ( April 2008), Esther Deming & Sergio Racig (February 2011, and Victoria Dreyfoos & Craig Arnold (May 2011).
+Dancing is good for the mind, the body and the soul.
+It has also encouraged romance.
+Since 2008, there have been five marriages of dancing couples from Ballroom Dance: Christine and Tim Mac Lean ( April 2008), Esther Deming & Sergio Racig (February 2011);Victoria Dreyfoos & Craig Arnold (May 2011); Marty Ann and John (Fall 2016); and Marcia and Peter (Nov 2020).